link1905/system-design-101/content/docs/web-service/microservice.md

 achieving complete autonomy in a microservice environment probably leads to **duplication of code**.

-However, in large-scale systems developed by hundreds or thousands of people, the monolith approach can create bottlenecks and impede parallel development.
+However, in large-scale systems developed by dozens or hundreds of people, the monolith approach can create bottlenecks and impede parallel development.
 Briefly, `Microservice` offer significant benefits from the **development perspective** rather than runtime factors such as performance or reliability.